emirhanwsd/todos/README.md

 ## Introduction

 I am learning React recently so this project is not complex like others.
-I just used these structures.
+I just used these structures:

  - States
  - Components

 ## Installation

-Open project and use this command in your terminal.
+Open project and use these commands in your terminal:

+    npm install
     npm start

 ## Features